Is My Grief Normal? A Closer Look at the Elephant in the Room

 About Sarah Hazelwood (Confer)

-Sarah Hazelwood (Confer), MA, LLPC, studied art and psychology at Grand Valley State University and earned a Master of Arts in Mental Health Counseling from Aquinas College.
+Sarah Hazelwood (Confer), MA, LPC, studied art and psychology at Grand Valley State University and earned a Master of Arts in Mental Health Counseling from Aquinas College.
 She specializes in grief, loss, terminal illness, anxiety, stress management, self harm, religious and spiritual counseling, pregnancy/prenatal/postpartum, LGBTQ and gender issues, and identity formation and reformation.
-She sees teens, women, and elderly populations, and is supervised by Rosann Raftery, LPC, at Lifeologie Counseling Grand Rapids Cascade.
+She sees teens and women of all ages at Lifeologie Counseling Grand Rapids Cascade.

 Meet Me